 Screening can be both decorative and practical and can be something as simple as well-placed plants through to carved and engraved metal or timber decorative screens.

-Whether you want privacy, to hide something ugly, or simply to renovate, here are 10 creative ways you can use screens for privacy or decorative purposes.
+Whether you want privacy, to hide something ugly, or simply to renovate, here are 10 creative ways you can have privacy screens.

-Garden Art.
 Decorative screens can also be purely ornamental and support special garden themes.
 Think of the visual impact the new decorative screens make when used as art on fencing or exterior walls.
 Think of tropical plants and bamboo reed screens with water features for that touch of Bali.
-Think of white trellis screening, the perfect touch for a lovely English garden with archways and climbing scented roses.
+Think of white trellis screening, the perfect touch for a lovely English garden with archways and climbing-scented roses.
 Or maybe you like something more avant-garde.

-Vertical Garden Screening.
-You can use a vertical garden, like Atlantis Gro-Wall, to screen off ugly fences and walls, and this is also useful if you have limited space to have a garden.
+You can use a vertical garden to screen off ugly fences and walls, and this is also useful if you have limited space to have a garden.

 Overhead Shelter.
 Sometimes, you don’t want a completely covered patio.
 Sometimes you want to let some sunshine through but maintain some protection.
 At the cheaper end of the scale is traditional shade cloth, but for a more stylish solution, try screening boards.
 If you don’t like the idea of regular maintenance, try a composite product, like NewTechWood composite screen.
 Being fully capped to protect the core, these boards will last the test of time and are UV, moisture, white ant, rotting, warping, mould resistant and zero maintenance – they never need oiling, sealing or painting.

-External Pergola Privacy.
 Provide privacy for your external Bali hut or pergola.
 You can install clear al fresco plastic blinds which will keep out the wind and rain but won’t protect from prying eyes.
 Other options include reed or bamboo blinds, or if you’d prefer something permanent, try timber, reed or bamboo “walls”, or lattice screening.
 You can also use cladding.
-NewTechWood composite cladding is maintenance free and has the stylish look of natural timber.
+NewTechWood composite cladding is maintenance-free and has the stylish look of natural timber.
 Decorative metal screens will also provide stylish privacy while still allowing airflow.

-Façade.
-Want a decorative screen that allows for privacy, air flow, and doesn’t require plant life for good looks?
-There is a growing trend to use Atlantis heavy duty plastic Façade.
+Want a decorative privacy screen that allows for airflow, and doesn’t require plant life for good looks?
 Façade can be used to grow creepers and vines vertically up walls and fences, but some people like to use it just as it is for a modern, edgy look which goes well with an industrial-look architectural style.
 Façade gives you the option.

-Don’t forget to check with your local council or body corporate, as applicable, before undertaking any expensive, major works as many have rules regarding fence heights and similar modifications that may affect your plans.
+Don’t forget to check with your local council or corporate body, as applicable, before undertaking any expensive, major works as many have rules regarding fence heights and similar modifications that may affect your plans.